 Today, I want to share 5 practical ways to practice self-care.
 These are super simple and basic, but sometimes we need to be reminded of the simple things to get us back on track.

 5 Practical Ways to Practice Self-Care

-Spend time reading and praying.
+1. Spend time reading and praying.

-One thing that has worked well for myself is to start and end my day in prayer.
-It is amazing how this simple act can focus myself on what is true.
+One thing that has worked well for me is to start and end my day in prayer.
+It is amazing how this simple act can focus on what is true.
 I love to read a devotional as the stories of others remind me that I am not alone in my struggles.
 Right now, I am loving this devotional.

-Write in a gratitude journal.
+2. Write in a gratitude journal.

-Drink enough water.
+3. Drink enough water.

 This is so practical and yet do we actually do it?
 No!
 Most of us are probably not drinking enough water.
 There are the jokes about moms that they live on coffee and wine and while those may be special treats, they do not sustain us.
-One thing that has helped me is to use this water bottle.
-It holds the amount of water I need every day and I can visually see how much I am drinking.
+I have gone through different seasons with water bottles.
+Currently, I like to use this as it keeps my water cold!

 Ready to practice self-care?

 Sometimes when we are struggling to know where to start, we just have to go back to the basics.
 Today, I encourage you to get back to the simple things.
 What is one small thing you can do to practice self-care today?